mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 We were heading out of the country the following week, putting everything into storage.
 We left the apartment I had lived at longest in my adult life, the temporary compromise until we could buy a house, and got on a plane.
 For the first time in years I wasn't weighed down by somebody else's goals.

-This is also not where the story ends.
+<span class="newthought">This is also not where</span> the story ends.
 My time earning the payday from the acquisition was over, but I would still pay the cost of the stress and burnout for another seven months.
 This is important and bears repeating: *[Burnout is a poorly-understood sickness with symptoms similar to those of clinical depression][wp-burnout]*.
 Continuing to do something that contributes to a problem only compounds it.

 Going abroad, physically removing myself from the environment for something semi-alien, with a new language and new customs to learn, was good for the start of recovery.
 It gave me something else to focus on because I simply did not have the energy to pursue some tech ideas which, months earlier, I wanted to turn into products.
 Where I expected to find my drive there was instead an emptiness, a bitterness, a sense that everything was futile.